|Scott Curtis||CEO - CNYTDO, President - TWI Institute|

 His career has encompassed a wide swath of the value stream.
 As an Applications & Sales Engineer he gained a deep appreciation of the voice of the customer and value delivery.
 Later he spent more than 21 years with Albany International in various roles including Plant Engineer, Manufacturing Engineering Manager, Global Raw Materials Manager and LSS Black Belt.
 During that time he gained experience with almost every aspect of manufacturing.
 This included roles in key initiatives such as ISO 9001 certification, TQA, Lean, TPM, and the implementation of TWI programs.
 Scott developed a passion for continuous improvement during his 5 years as a full time LSS Black Belt and 3 years as a Global Raw Materials Manager.
 Working for the world’s largest manufacturer of paper machine clothing, he was able to teach and apply LSS concepts to a supply chain spanning 16 manufacturing plants in 6 countries.

 Scott earned a Bachelor of Science in Electrical Engineering from the University of Lowell and a Master of Science in Engineering Management from Syracuse University.
-He is a Lean Six Sigma Master Black Belt and a TWI Institute certified trainer in TWI Job Methods, Job Relations, and Job Safety.
+He is a Lean Six Sigma Master Black Belt and a TWI Institute certified trainer in TWI Job Methods, Job Relations, Job Instruction and Job Safety.

 Clara has thirty years of Accounting experience; fourteen of which are in the non-profit sector.
 Clara joined CNYTDO in September of 1991 and is responsible for handling all of CNYTDO's finances and reporting.
 Clara manages our client contracts, tracking & invoicing and monitors CNYTDO's goals, participates in Board Meetings and is responsible for our yearly audit in conjunction with our auditors.
 Prior to joining TDO Clara spent 10 years raising her family and held many volunteer positions in the School District that her children attended.
 Clara is still an active community member in her school district and church.
 Clara is also a Notary Public.